 Attracting wildlife to your garden is all about providing the right plants for wildlife, wildlife shelter and food.

 Most small UK mammals do not hibernate.
-Instead, they reduce their activity to conserve energy, but will feed intermittently during mild weather.
+Instead, they reduce their activity to conserve energy in winter, but will feed intermittently during mild weather.

-Although these are normally very wild and secretive animals, gardens offer winter assistance in the form of spilled bird seeds, dry sheds, outbuildings and compost bins, so they’ll venture nearer to humans from their more normal woodland edge and hedgerow haunts.
+Although small mammals are normally wild and secretive, gardens offer winter assistance in the form of spilled bird seeds, dry sheds, outbuildings and compost bins, so they'll venture nearer to humans from their more normal woodland edge and hedgerow haunts.

 For more identification guides to UK wildlife, take a look at our spring moth identifier, or our amphibians and reptile identifier.